-In High School I had discovered drug store crap candy.
+Later in High School, I discovered drugstore crap candy.
 Russell Stovers was all the rage.
 Peanut butter cups and caramels.
-And again, hid in my locker for safe keeping.
+And again, hid in my locker for safekeeping.
 This was of course before I found out I was Celiac.

 When I had play dates with fellow classmates I'd raid their pantries super excited that they had all the goodies I'd only wish my mom bought!
-Fruit Roll-up HEAVEN!.
+Fruit Roll-up is HEAVEN!

 Our house NEVER had the bad stuff.
 We didn't even have sugar cereal.
-The closest I got to sugar cereal were Frosted Mini Wheats or Kix.
+The closest I got to sugar cereal was Frosted Mini-Wheats or Kix.
 I can't tell you how many times my mom pushed Puffed Rice cereal on us.
-Uch.
+Ugh.
 As great as my parents were regarding our nutrition, I only drank juice.
 And what is juice filled with?
 Sugar.
 I never drank water.
 Ever.

-But actually in all fairness, it is a known fact that the dopamine in sugar is the same chemical in heroine.
-It's the feel good chemical.
-And in the brain it's the neurotransmitter that helps control the brains reward and pleasure center.
+But actually, in all fairness, it is a known fact that the dopamine in sugar is the same chemical in heroin.
+It's a feel-good chemical.
+And in the brain, it's the neurotransmitter that helps control the brain's reward and pleasure center.
 What does that mean?
 It means sugar is addictive, and that chemical makes you want more, and more and more…until the jar of jam is totally empty and I'm thinking "Did I just eat a jar of jam with a spoon and nothing else"?.
 Ewe.

 But then I started going out to trendy restaurants like Beauty and Essex in Manhattan's Lower East Side and splurging on the decadent Butterscotch pudding bowl.
 I wouldn't eat it all, but seriously, who needs dessert after brunch?
 Come on.
 Between the dessert and the wine, I am sure I was on sugar overload!